spekulatius/laravel-commonmark-blog/README.md

 Maximal performance is achieved by avoiding rendering and passing content through the framework.
 The framework is only used initially to prepare and render the blog content.
 The rendered files are written directly to the `public/`-directory to avoid hitting the application.
 Assuming correct server configuration, the blog achieves (near) static-site performance levels.

-For each file a directory with an `index.htm` is created to avoid additional server configuration.
+For each file, a directory with an `index.htm` is created to avoid additional server configuration.
 For example, the file `blog/my-article.md` would be stored as `blog/my-article/index.htm`.
 Most web-server are already configured to serve these files directly.

 With a focus on SEO, CommonMark is the logical choice: It is highly extensible allowing for any customization you might need to rank.
 There is also an [example repository demonstrating the blog](https://github.com/spekulatius/laravel-commonmark-blog-example) further.